-Construction lien attorneys serving the Fort Lauderdale area
+Construction lien attorneys serving Fort Lauderdale & Broward County

-If you are a contractor or subcontractor who is owed money by a property owner in Fort Lauderdale or Hollywood, call David S. Tupler, P.A., a highly experienced construction lien attorney.
+If you are a contractor or subcontractor who is owed money by a property owner in Fort Lauderdale, Hollywood or elsewhere in Broward County, call David S. Tupler, P.A., a highly experienced construction lien attorney.
 He will help you file a claim of lien, which will maximize your chances of protecting what’s rightfully yours under Florida law.

 ACTION COULD RESULT IN FORECLOSURE

 If you are still owed money after a claim of lien is filed andit has been recorded, the contractor could file a court action to foreclose it.
 A judgment of this type may force the sale of the property, with payment from the settlement being awarded to the contractor.

 Though many construction liens are paid before reaching the foreclosure stage, contractors occasionally find themselves stuck without payment for the work done, and without reimbursement for building materials.
 Retaining a Fort Lauderdale mechanic’s lien lawyer serves multiple purposes: